Miami Heat-Oklahoma City Thunder Injury Report, Betting Lines, How to Watch, Lineups & More

 Radio: 104.3 FM (Miami/Ft.
 Lauderdale), ESPN 106.3 FM, (West Palm Beach), FOX Sports Radio 105.9 FM (Ft.
 Myers/Naples), 1450 AM (Suart), 97.7 FM (Florida Keys), WAQI 710 AM (Spanish-language broadcast, South Florida), 98.1 FM, AM 930 (Oklahoma)

-VITALS: The Miami Heat (20-18) and Oklahoma City Thunder (32-7) meet for the first of two regular season matchups.
-Oklahoma City has currently won four-straight against the Heat while Miami had won six consecutive prior to that.
-The Heat are 30-44 all-time versus the OKC Thunder during the regular season, including 16-21 in games at home and 14-23 in games on the road.
+VITALS: The Miami Heat (21-20) and Oklahoma City Thunder (35-7) meet for the second and final regular season matchup.
+The two teams just met last Sunday with OKC recording a, 124-112, win in Oklahoma.
+The Heat are 30-45 all-time versus the Thunder during the regular season, including 16-21 in home games and 14-24 in road games.

 PROJECTED STARTERS